cjmarkham/Gherklin/README.md

 # Configuration

-Gherklin will look for a `gherklin.config.ts` file in the same directory as your `package.json` file.
+Gherklin will look for the following files to resolve a valid config file in the same directory as your `package.json` file.

-This file should default export an object, which contains the parameters for Gherklin.
+* gherklin.config.ts
+* gherklin.config.yaml
+* gherklin.config.yml

 ### Example